 07. Baskin Robbins

-Founded in 1945, Baskin-Robbins is an American chain of ice cream and cake specialty restaurants with more than 7,500 locations in 50 countries.
+Founded in 1945, Baskin-Robbins is an American chain of ice cream and cake specialty restaurants with around 7,500 locations in nearly 50 countries.
 The company is best known for its slogan '31 flavors', the idea being that you can have a different flavour of ice cream for every day of any month.

 If you look closely, you’ll see that the brand’s classic slogan has even been subtly included in the logo design, which was last updated in 2007 by Cliff Freeman & Partners.
 In case, you’re drawing a blank, the pink parts of the ‘B’ and the ‘R’ form the number ‘31’.